Home Log in Sign up Profile Log out

 Freschin

 This word is very difficult to translate.
-It describes the smell of fresh fish or eggs.
-We included it here simply because it’s quite amusing.
+It describes the strong smell of fresh fish, stagnant water, or raw eggs.
+Linguists are not sure where this word comes from; it may share the same origin as the Italian word fresco.
+We included it here simply because it’s quite amusing, and probably no other language has a single word to describe a similar concept.

 Ghe xe n'odor de freschin qui?
 (There’s a freschin smell here)

 The local word for fog.
-It’s important to know since fog is common in the Pianura Padana (Po Valley).
+It’s useful to know, as fog is common in the Pianura Padana (Po Valley).

 So, the next time you visit Venice or any other part of the beautiful Veneto region, take a moment to appreciate not only its iconic canals and historic architecture, but also try to pick up a few local words and expressions.